Pholley/TMCF/README.md

 C. The results have clear importance in application areas and can be developed further to deliver impact in applied streams of work in the Turing (e.g.linking with Data Study Groups, Interest Groups, through applications for follow-up funding, etc) or elsewhere.

 Please cast your vote using an MS form. https://forms.office.com/r/txMfyFraxT

+Votin opens on 1 February and the voting will close on 15 February 2024.

+If the challenge that you wish to participate is suc